RTIInternational/researchnet/README.md

 Documentation
 ----------------
 We use MkDocs for our documentation.
 Just go to the documentation folder and run `mkdocs serve`.
-After you do this you can get to the documentation for this project locally here: 'http://127.0.0.1:8000' s
+After you do this you can get to the documentation for this project locally here: 'http://127.0.0.1:8000'

 Front-end assets
 ----------------

 Front-end assets are managed by [Bower](http://bower.io).
-You have to run this in order to make the dashboard work `python manage.py bower install`
+You have to run this `python manage.py bower install`,then `python manage.py collectstatic` in order to make the dashboard work.

 Bugs, new requests or contribution
 --------------
-Please submit bugs, gripes and feature requests as an issue
+Please submit bugs, gripes, and feature requests as an issue.